daveabrock/daveabrock.github.io/_posts/2020-10-10-docker-aspnet-core-intro.markdown

 ---
 date: "2020-10-10"
 title: "How to Docker with .NET: Getting Started"
-excerpt: "The series kicks off with an introduction on Docker, core concepts, and accessing a base ASP.NET Core image."
+subtitle: "The series kicks off with an introduction on Docker, core concepts, and accessing a base ASP.NET Core image."
 tags: [docker, tools, aspnet-core]
-header:
-    overlay_image: /assets/images/docker-getting-started.png
-    overlay_filter: 0.8
+share-img: /assets/img/docker-getting-started.png
 ---

 As a developer, do you ever think about all the time you spend ... *not developing*?
 Among the work we do to get things working—I like to call it *meta-work*—infrastructure is the most frustrating and the biggest headache.
 It takes so much of our time and impacts our ability to deliver value quickly.